 We will use a two-sided significance level of 5% and estimate 95% confidence intervals.
 The primary subgroup analyses will be based on geographical region because demonstrating the consistency of any effect across multiple regions will enhance the generalisability of the results (batches will not be based on regions because it will be logistically more feasible to include clusters from different regions in each batch) (4).
 Additional subgroup analyses will include age across the groups such as older adolescents (15-19 years), young adults (20-24 years), adults (25-59 years), and older adults (60 years and older) (38); sex; and the among the clinical cohorts grouped as blunt multisystem trauma, penetrating trauma, and severe isolated traumatic brain injury.

+Interim analyses {21b}

+No interim analyses will be conducted in this trial.

 Method for additional analyses (eg, subgroup and adjusted analyses) {20b}

 To additionally explore if the fixed period effect is both parsimonious and adequate to represent the extent of any underlying secular trend, we will model the time effect using a spline function.
 Models will also be extended to include random cluster by intervention effects (with a non-zero covariance term) to examine if results are sensitive to the assumption of no intervention by cluster interaction.
 Models will also be extended to include an interaction between treatment and number of periods since first treated, to examine if there is any indication of a relationship between duration of exposure to the intervention and outcomes.